What is edge computing?

 They frequently use Linux.

-They allow us to install containerized workloads onto these devices, which means couldn't do before.
+They allow us to install containerized workloads onto these devices, which means we can now do stuff that we couldn't do before.

 Let's imagine you have a video camera integrated into an assembly machine that makes parts.

-Maybe it's creating metal boxes of some sort, mount a camera.
+Maybe it's creating metal boxes of some sort, on which you could mount a camera.

-You can attach an analysis to quality of the machine's output.
+You can attach an analysis to the camera that examines the quality of the machine's output.

-Many contain edge servers, which is quite prevalent.
+Many of these operating environments now contain edge servers, which is quite prevalent.

 Remember, these are pieces of IT equipment, so it might be a half rack on a factory floor that is now being used to model production processes or monitor for production optimization, and whether manufacturing is being conducted as efficiently and with as much yield as we desire.